charithasaisree2006-max/Edge-detection/README.md

 In the program, threshold values of 100 and 200 are used for detecting the edges.

 COMPARISON OF EDGE DETECTION METHODS
+Operator	Description
-Sobel operator → Detects edges using horizontal and vertical gradients and is simple to implement.
+Sobel	Detects edges using horizontal and vertical gradients and is simple to implement.

-Prewitt operator → Uses predefined kernels to detect horizontal and vertical edges.
+Prewitt	Uses predefined kernels to detect horizontal and vertical edges.

-Canny operator → Produces thinner, cleaner, and better-connected edges compared to Sobel and Prewitt.
+Canny	Produces thinner, cleaner, and better-connected edges compared to Sobel and Prewitt.

 CONCLUSION
 The experiment demonstrates the application of Sobel, Prewitt, and Canny edge detection techniques on a grayscale image.
 Sobel and Prewitt are simple gradient-based methods for detecting edges, while Canny provides more accurate and well-defined edges.

 Among the three methods, Canny generally produces clearer and thinner edges, making it suitable for applications where precise edge detection is required.